AzureZenith/Emergency_Waitlist/db.md

 Instances of a patient visiting our facility, whether by appointment or walk-in.

 ### Symptoms
+Conditions reported which made a visit necessary.
+Recorded separately for each visit.

 ### Doctors
 A list of medical personnel who can see patients.